jerryli99/BlueDragon/search_engine/crawlers/engine_crawler/engine_crawler.md

 ## Search Engine Crawler

+This crawler is more like a general crawler.
 Only for gathering links recursively, downloading html pages, and storing data to databases.